Posted in:

 What does an ISA calculator do?

-The questions depend on the ISA calculators.
+The questions depend on the ISA calculator.
 For example, you can be asked the amount you’d like to invest, the value of your existing ISA, the number of years you want to invest, the frequency of contributions, your risk level, and the expected growth rate.

 Why should you use an ISA calculator?

-It can help you make investment decisions but don’t ever think of it as a prediction of future performance or a guarantee.
+It can help you make investment decisions, but don’t ever think of it as a prediction of future performance or a guarantee.